 Terms and conditions

-Once again, this year's European Inventor Award will see one of the 15 shortlisted finalists take home the Popular Prize.
+This year's European Inventor Award will see one of the 15 finalists take home the Popular Prize 2021.
 Which inventor this honour should go to will be decided solely by a public vote.
-You can find out more about the nominated inventors and their innovations by viewing their profiles (text, images and videos) on the website of the European Patent Office (EPO) www.epo.org.
+Voters can find out more about all the nominated inventors and their innovations by viewing their profiles (text, images and videos) on the website of the European Patent Office (EPO) www.epo.org.

-You can vote once a day for as many of the 15 shortlisted finalists as you wish.
-However, you cannot vote for the same inventor more than once a day.
+Participants can vote once a day for as many of the 15 finalists as they wish.
+However, only one vote per day can be cast for the same inventor.
 Voting is free of charge.

-When you vote for the first time, you will be asked to confirm that the details you entered are correct by clicking a link sent to you by email.
+When participants vote for the first time, they will be asked to confirm that the details entered are correct by clicking a link sent by email.
 This is necessary to complete the process and submit a valid vote.

-The votes will be counted on 4 June 2018 and the winner announced at the European Inventor Award ceremony in Saint-Germain-en-Laye, Paris, on 7 June 2018.
+The votes will be counted on 17 June 2021, the day on which the winner will be announced at the online European Inventor Award ceremony.

-The vote in the Popular Prize category of the European Inventor Award and the prize draw for voters are organised by the EPO in its capacity as a body of the European Patent Organisation with its headquarters in Munich.
+The vote in the Popular Prize category of the European Inventor Award 2021 is organised by the EPO in its capacity as a body of the European Patent Organisation, headquartered in Munich.

-To be eligible to vote, you must be aged 18 or over at the time of voting, enter your first name, surname and email address in the boxes provided and consent to these terms and conditions.
-If you would like to be entered for the prize draw, you can indicate this separately by selecting that option on the website.
+To be eligible to vote, participants must be aged 18 or over at the time of voting.
+They need to enter their email address and consent to these terms and conditions.

-EPO staff and their families (spouses, partners and other adult relatives) are eligible to vote but cannot enter the prize draw.
+EPO staff and their families (spouses, partners and other adult relatives) are eligible to vote.

-Any person involved in organising and running the vote or the prize draw is disqualified from both voting and entry for the draw, as are members of their family.
+Any person involved in organising and running the vote is disqualified from voting, as are members of their family.

-The EPO also reserves the right to decide at its discretion to disqualify any person from voting or entering the prize draw if there is good reason to do so, e.g. where that person
+The EPO also reserves the right to decide at its discretion to disqualify any person from voting if there is good reason to do so, e.g. where that person:

-- is suspected of manipulating the vote or the draw (e.g. by repeat voting by automated means)
+- is suspected of manipulating the vote (e.g. by repeat voting by automated means)

 - has breached these terms and conditions

-- has provided false or misleading information for the purposes of voting or entering the draw.
+- has provided false or misleading information for the purposes of voting.

-The EPO cannot be held liable for any technical difficulties or outages encountered on the voting or prize-draw platforms.
-Nor can it be held liable any for damage, costs or other expenses directly or indirectly incurred in voting or entering the prize draw.
+The EPO cannot be held liable for any technical difficulties or outages encountered on the voting platform.
+Nor can it be held liable for any damage, costs or other expenses directly or indirectly incurred in voting.

-The EPO expressly reserves the right to close both voting and prize-draw entry early without prior notice and without giving reasons.
+The EPO expressly reserves the right to close voting early without prior notice and without giving reasons.
 In particular, it may decide to do so if it has reason to suspect interference with the outcome of the vote, e.g. in the form of votes cast by automated means.

-The EPO uses Facebook, Twitter, YouTube and LinkedIn to provide information about the Popular Prize.
-However, none of those platform providers is involved in sponsoring, organising or supporting, or otherwise associated with, either the Popular Prize or the voters' prize draw.
+The EPO uses Facebook, Twitter, YouTube, LinkedIn and Instagram to provide information about the Popular Prize.
+However, none of those platform providers is involved in sponsoring, organising or supporting, or otherwise associated with the Popular Prize.

-The EPO-run vote and prize draw are governed by the law of the Federal Republic of Germany.
+The EPO-run vote is governed by the law of the Federal Republic of Germany.

 Should any of these terms and conditions be or become wholly or partially invalid, the remaining clauses will still apply.
 Instead of the invalid provision, a lawful one that comes closest to achieving its economic object and purpose will be applied.
 The same will apply by analogy if there is a gap in these terms and conditions.

-Questions about the vote or the prize draw can be sent to the EPO at firstname.lastname@example.org
+Questions about the vote can be sent to the EPO at firstname.lastname@example.org